codeangler/stackdriver-metrics-export/README.md

 6. Deploy the App Engine apps
 Run `gcloud app create` if you don't already have an App Engine app in your project and remove the line `service: list-metrics` from app.yaml.

 __Note:__ The default service account for App Engine has the project `Editor` permission.
-If you don't use the default service account, you need to grant the App Engine service account sufficient permissions for Cloud Monitoring, Pub/Sub, Cloud Storate, and BigQuery.
+If you don't use the default service account, you need to grant the App Engine service account sufficient permissions for Cloud Monitoring, Pub/Sub, Cloud Storage, and BigQuery.

 ```sh
 cd list_metrics